 -Nearly 50 percent of drivers say they have gone 15 mph over the speed limit on a freeway in the last 30 days.

 -Two-thirds of Americans support laws that would allow police to stop and ticket a driver for not wearing a seat belt, even if they're not breaking any other law.

 -Most drivers view driving while intoxicated as a very serious threat.
 Virtually all drivers disapprove of the act and acknowledge that others also disapprove of it.
 Very few drivers admit to drinking and driving (less than 2 drivers of 100 surveyed admit having done so in the last 30 days).

 -Most of those surveyed viewed driving while drowsy as a serious threat and an unacceptable behavior, yet more than a quarter admit to driving when they were so tired that they had a hard time keeping their eyes open at some point in the last 30 days.

 These survey results illustrate that while we find many driving behaviors to be dangerous, we are guilty of participating in them ourselves.
 The only clear way to help decrease the risks of a car accident is to look inward and focus on our own driving behaviors first.
 We should all try to lead by example.

-If you or a loved one has been involved in a car accident in Dexter, New Madrid Perryville or elsewhere in Southeast Missouri, contact the Perryville Personal Injury Lawyers at Aaron Sachs and Associates PC, for a free initial consultation.
+If you or a loved one has been involved in a car accident in Dexter, New Madrid Perryville or elsewhere in Southeast Missouri, contact the Perryville Personal Injury Lawyers at Aaron Sachs & Associates, P.C.
+PC, for a free initial consultation.
 Call (573) 334-7959.Attorney meetings by appointment only